-WHERE IT GROWS
+WHERE THEY GROW

 In pockets on a 450-mile-long stretch of coast from central California north to just across the Oregon border

 SIZE

-Tallest tree in the world: the tallest known coast redwood is 379 feet, taller than a 30-story building.
+Tallest trees in the world: the tallest known coast redwood is 379 feet, which is taller than a 30-story building.
 The volume of the largest known coast redwood is about 39,000 cubic feet (as big as 23 school buses).
 It has about 1.12 billion needles.

 SHAPE

-Tall and lean: 12 to 16 feet in diameter six feet above ground.
+Tall and lean: 12 to 16 feet in diameter measured at six feet above ground.
 Thinner branches than giant sequoias

 REPRODUCTION

 From seeds and sprouts

 LEAVES

 Flat, needle-like, arranged in flat sprays resembling hemlock or fir

 CONES

-Small (5/8 inch to 1 1/8 inch long); each cone contains 50 to 60 seeds that mature in one year
+Small ($\frac{5}{8}$ inch to $\frac{1}{8}$ inch long); cones each contain 50 to 60 seeds that mature in a year

 BARK

-Up to 1-foot thick at the base of the largest trees; almost no flammable pitch or resin
+Up to a foot thick at the base of the largest trees; almost no flammable pitch or resin

 WOOD

-Contains chemicals - tannins and phenolics - that make it more resistant to invasion and decay than other trees.
-Douglas-fir, for example, hosts 30 species of bark beetles in redwood forests, while coast redwoods host only four.
+Contains chemicals-tannins and phenolics-that make it more resistant to infestation and decay than other trees.
+Douglas-firs host 30 species of bark beetles in redwood forests, while coast redwoods host only four species.

+LIFE SPAN

-LIFE SPAN Up to about 2,500 years
+Up to about 2,500 years

 GROWTH

 In their early years, coast redwoods follow the same growth pattern as giant sequoias, but generally surpass them in height somewhere between 50 and 100 years of age.